 Acid Gas is a type of natural gas that contains significant quantities of hydrogen sulfide (H2S), carbon dioxide (CO2), or similar acidic gasses.
 In the industry people may refer to this gas as “Sour”, and usually, sour gas is any gas that contains hydrogen sulfide in large amounts.
 CO2 and H2S removal from natural gas is a critical step in processing natural gas as it affects the safety of the processing equipment and more importantly, personnel.

-How to remove of Acid/Sour Gas
+How to Remove Acid/Sour Gas